MicroEJ/docs/SDKUserGuide/index.rst

 - **Central and Developer Repository**, the modules repositories containing all the libraries required to develop an Application.
 See :ref:`module_repositories` section for more details.

-- **Github Repositories**, source repositories with examples and demos See :ref:`github` section for more details.
+- **Github Repositories**, source repositories with examples and demos.
+See :ref:`github` section for more details.

 The SDK is licensed under the :ref:`SDK End User License Agreement (EULA) <sdk_eula>`.
 The following figure shows a detailed view of the elements.